 Introduction

 Some frameworks will generate elements with dynamic locators, meaning they might have a different ID with each rendering of the page.
-For example, a button might have the IDregister_325629
+For example, a button might have the IDregister_325629 and then register_861951 after the page reloads.

 Solutions